 Foams are aerosol preparations (liquids stored under pressure with a propellant so that the mixture can be dispensed) that use a base of alcohol or something soothing to the skin (called an emollient).
 They are rapidly absorbed into the skin and are often used in hair-covered areas of the body.

 Powders are dried forms of substances that are used to protect areas where skin rubs against skin—for instance, between the toes or buttocks, in the armpits or groin, or under the breasts.
 Powders are used on skin that has been softened and damaged by moisture (macerated).
-They may be mixed with active drugs such as antifungals.
+They may be mixed with active drugs such as antifungal drugs.

 Gels are water-based or alcohol-based substances thickened without oil or fat.
 The skin does not absorb gels as well as it absorbs preparations containing oil or fat.
 Thus, they are often most effective for conditions that require slow absorption, such as acne, rosacea, and psoriasis of the scalp.
 Gels tend to be quite irritating on open wounds and diseased skin.